diremu/diremu/README.md

 ## Description

-My name is Diremu Adebanjo and I am currently a student of computer science at Landmark University.
+My name is Diremu Adebanjo.
+I am a Computer Science student at Landmark University.

 ### Experience
-I am currently in an internship that creates exposure to web technologies such as React, Git, HTML, CSS, and JavaScript as well as cooperativeness with other people.
+I have taken part in an internship that creates exposure to web technologies such as React, Git, HTML, CSS, and JavaScript.
+I also had the opportunity to learn how to collaborate with others.

 - 🔭 I’m currently working on creating interactive web pages with my teammates
 - 🌱 I’m currently learning React, React Router, and C++.